nickyhajal/world-domination-summit/_content/race.md

 2. Each photo must have a piece of WDS swag somewhere in the picture (e.g. shirt, sock, etc...)
 Extra points for creativity!
 3. Photos must be posted to Twitter, Instagram, or the Dispatch with the hashtag #WDSrace to be counted

 After taking each photo, you will need to search around a bit in order to find the clue that will lead you to the next landmark.
-Contact race@wds.fm if you get lost.
+Contact <a href="mailto:race@wds.fm" target="_top">race@wds.fm</a> if you get lost.
 The WDS Logo will guide your way, and you may discover some easter eggs and free prizes along your journey.

 Happy hunting!